cudmore/Vascular-Analysis/_posts/2015-02-04-scoring-tubes.md

 3. Its branch order off a main diving artery/vein (the actual diving arteries/veins get branch order 0)
 4. Whether or not the tube has a pericyte.

-Because your tubes are connected across timepoints using [FindPnts][1] we can annotate tubes in <b>just one timepoint</b> and assuming the tubes don't change (with respect to these annotations) we can generalize these annotations across all timepoints.
+Because your tubes are connected across timepoints using [Find Points][1] we can annotate tubes in <b>just one timepoint</b> and assuming the tubes don't change (with respect to these annotations) we can generalize these annotations across all timepoints.

 You want to choose a timepoint for this new tube annotation that is early on and still easy to see.
 Just don't use the first timepoint.